kancharlaNarmadha/1B/README.md

-# EX 7D SYNCHRONIZATION
+# EX 8A IO-FILE- STREAMS
 ## DATE:
 ## AIM:
-To write a Java Program to perform multiplication table  for 5 & 7 using Synchronization block for the below Scenario
+To implement a Java Program to read a byte in a file "testout.txt" using FileInputStream

-1. Create a Class Table with void printTable method in that perform multiplication table

-Note :Assume Sleep as 400 ms  i.e Thread.Sleep(400)